valtix-security/terraform-provider-valtix/docs/resources/cloud_account.md

 ## Inventory Monitoring
 * `regions` - List of regions to enable and monitor inventory
 * `refresh_interval` - Interval in minutes where the inventory is refreshed

+## Attribute Reference
+* `id` - ID of the Cloud Account resource that can be referenced in other resources